 After the prerequisites are met, follow these steps to set up Hierarchical Archive:

 Enable Hierarchical Archive in Zoom

 While enabling Hierarchical Archive we need to also enable Basic Archive on Zoom, if it is not already done.
-Follow these steps to enable Basic and Hierarchical Archive:
+Follow these steps to enable Hierarchical Archive after setting up basic archive: